Brad Cathers: Political career

 On June 29, 2011, Cathers rejoined the government caucus.

 On October 11, 2011, Cathers was re-elected for a third term as MLA for Lake Laberge.

 Cathers was sworn into Cabinet again on November 5, 2011 as Minister of Energy, Mines and Resources, Minister for Yukon Development Corporation and Yukon Energy Corporation, and Government House Leader.
 On August 5, 2013, he became Minister of Community Services, and Minister responsible for Yukon Housing Corporation, Yukon Liquor Corporation and the Yukon Lottery Commission.

 In a Cabinet shuffle on January 16, 2015, Cathers was made Minister of Justice, Deputy Government House Leader and, for the second time, Minister for Yukon Development Corporation and Yukon Energy.

+On May 10, 2016, he was reappointed Government House Leader, retaining his other ministerial responsibilities.

 34th Legislative Assembly

 Cathers was re-elected in his riding of Lake Laberge in the 2016 Yukon election, despite the Yukon Party being swept from office by the Yukon Liberal Party.
-Following the defeat of former Yukon Party Deputy Premier Elaine Taylor, Cathers is now the longest-serving incumbent MLA in the Yukon Legislative Assembly.
+Following the defeat of former Yukon Party Deputy Premier Elaine Taylor, Cathers became the longest-serving incumbent MLA in the Yukon Legislative Assembly.

 Cathers is currently a member of the Members' Services Board and the Standing Committee on Rules, Elections and Privileges.
-He is the Yukon Party caucus critic for the Department of Justice, the Department of Finance, the Sustainable Resources Division (agriculture, forestry and land management) of the Department of Energy, Mines and Resources, and the Protective Services Division of the Department of Community Services.
+He is the Yukon Party Official Opposition Critic for Health and Social Services, Finance, Justice, Agriculture, and Democratic Institutions.